 Rower Maintenance Guide

 We’re proud that our equipment is built to last.
-But as you will have been advised when you purchased your rower, there’s a little elbow grease required to maintain things in order to extend the life the rowing machine, and importantly, to make sure they’re safe for you and your family to use.
+But as you will have been advised when you purchased your rower, there’s a little elbow grease required to maintain things in order to extend the life the rowing machine, and importantly, to make sure it’s safe for you and your family to use.

 As you’re going through this checklist you should always look out for suspected faults, and wear and tear.
 In which instance, do not try to repair or adjust anything other than the maintenance that is outlined here.

 This is important for your safety and to maintain your warranty (please see the section about your warranty and servicing, at the bottom of this guide).